dmsovetov/Nimble/README.md

-# foo
+# Nimble
-Foo is a header-only utility library.
+Nimble is a header-only utility library.